amasresha/RESTful-Blog-App/README.md

 # RESTful-Blog-App

-Using this app, you can create a simple bloggin app.
-A post has title, image and content section.
+This shows a simple blogging app.
+A post contains title , image and content.

-You can create, read, update and delete (CRUD) posts.
+It is possible to create a new post, read, update and delete existing posts(CRUD).

+Cheers!!